soummyaanon/dataagent/README.md

 ## Example Queries

-Try asking oss-data-analyst (using the sample database):
+Try asking Data Agent (using your database):

 - "How many companies are in the Technology industry?"
 - "What is the average salary by department?"